Estimated reading time: 3 minutes

-Another question we get is, what’s the first dance we should learn?
-Ask any teacher and, without a doubt, the answer will be that you don’t have to learn one dance at a time.
+Ok, next question.
+“Which one do we learn first?“ Without a doubt, your instructor will explain that you don’t have to learn one dance at a time.
 As a matter of fact, you can learn 3 or 4 dances in the same amount of time it takes to learn one dance.
-True!

 There is no one best dance for a couple.

-Music: Slow ballads, Waltzes (Norah Jones has a ton of them on her CD’s), songs by Frank Sinatra and Michael Buble, or anything that’s not heavy with percussion.
+Music: Obviously, Waltzes (Norah Jones has a ton of them on her CD’s), songs by Frank Sinatra and Michael Buble, slow romantic ballads, or anything that’s not heavy with percussion.

-Music: Real Latin songs such as “Besame Mucho” as well as lots of Pop songs like “Under the Boardwalk”, “Stand By Me”, or “Margaritaville”.
+Music: Rumba music can be real Latin songs such as “Besame Mucho”, as well as Pop songs like “Under the Boardwalk”, “Stand By Me”, or “Margaritaville”.
 It’s a nice, romantic dance for a couple.

-Rumba and Waltz share the same basic step, the box.
+Additionally, Rumba and Waltz share the same basic step, the Box Step.
 The timing and expression are different, but where the feet go – the same.
 As a result, it’s like getting two dances for the price of one!

-The next question should be, how do we get started?
-Check out this Dance Safari post, “Getting Started with Your Ballroom Dance Lessons” to learn 4 ways you can get moving.
-It won’t take long and it’s a great way for couples, young or old, to bond.
+The next question should be, “How do we get started?”
+Check out this Dance Safari post, “Getting Started with Your Ballroom Dance Lessons“.
+Have fun!